 If your complaint or request is not resolved to your satisfaction, it may be forwarded to the General Manager of the responsible municipal service for further investigation.
 A complaint is an expression of dissatisfaction related to a City of Greater Sudbury program, service, facility, or staff member, where a citizen believes that the City has not provided a satisfactory service experience and a response or resolution is expected.

-Citizens who are reporting wrongdoing, which is defined as any kind of activity that could be deemed illegal, dishonest , wasteful or a deliberate violation of city policy, may contact a confidential and anonymous Wrongdoing Hotline.
+Citizens who are reporting wrongdoing, which is defined as any kind of activity that could be deemed illegal, dishonest , wasteful or a deliberate violation of City policy, may contact a confidential and anonymous Wrongdoing Hotline.

-Other Important Telephone Numbers
+Other Important Phone Numbers

-- Nickel District Conservation Authority (Overland Flooding): 705-674-5249
+- Nickel District Conservation Authority (overland flooding): 705-674-5249

-- Union Gas (Emergencies): 1-877-969-0999
+- Union Gas (emergencies): 1-877-969-0999

-- Greater Sudbury Hydro (Emergencies): 705-675-7536
+- Greater Sudbury Hydro (emergencies): 705-675-7536

-- Hydro One (Emergencies): 1-800-434-1235
+- Hydro One (emergencies): 1-800-434-1235